anywhichway/watchlight/README.md

 ## Change History
 Reverse Chronological Order

+2022-03-27 v1.0.15b Modified event bubbling to be consistent with browser approach. `preventDefault()` will no longer stop bubbling.
+Use `stopPropagation()` or `stopImmediatePropagation()` to stop bubbling.

 2022-03-27 v1.0.14b Fixed issue with `ReactorEvent` properties not being enumerable, which prevent spread and assign copying.